umcu/clinlp/docs/qualifier_definitions.md

 - `Affirmed` (default)
 - `Negated`

 For negation, we folow the definition the orignal [NegEx algorithm by Chapman et al. (2001)](https://www.sciencedirect.com/science/article/pii/S1532046401910299): *findings and diseases explicitly or implicitly described as absent in a patient*.

-This implies a couple of things:
+Some implications of this definition:

-* Findings that are implicitly described as absent, like `no evidence for [CONCPT]` are negated
+* Findings that are implicitly described as absent, like `no evidence for [CONCPT]` are considered `Negated`
-* Findings that are only uncertain, like `unlikely [CONCEPT]` are not negated
+* Findings that are merely uncertain, like `unlikely [CONCEPT]` are considered `Affirmed`, as they cannot be ruled out.

 Examples: